-Onsite and desktop environmental surveys: ongoing surveys: November 2020 – January 2020
+Onsite and desktop environmental surveys: September 2020 – April 2021

-Research to establish what the conditions of the Site are like at present (known as the baseline) has been ongoing since the end of 2020.
-The results of this will allow the effects of the predicted changes resulting from the Proposed Development to be assessed within the EIA.
+Establish site conditions known as the baseline.
+This enables the effects of the predicted changes from the Proposed Development to be assessed within the EIA.

 Environmental Impact Assessment Screening Request: January 2021

-The process whereby we consulted with various stakeholders and identified what aspects and potential effects of the Proposed Development should be covered within the planning submission.
+The process to outline effects of the Proposed Development to be covered within the planning submission.

-An Environmental Impact Assessment Screening Report was submitted to WDC in January 2021
+An EIA Screening Report was submitted to WDC in January 2021.

 Environmental Impact Assessment Screening Opinion: February 2021